Pink eye? How to tell if it’s allergies, infection or coronavirus

 What’s the connection between pink eye, allergies and coronavirus?

-Viral conjunctivitis – is generally an isolated incident and may affect one or both eyes.
-It also causes burning, red eyes, but there is usually a watery discharge as well that may feel slightly thicker and stickier than tears.
+Viral conjunctivitis is generally an isolated incident and may affect one or both eyes.
+It also causes burning, red eyes, but there is usually also a watery discharge that may feel slightly thicker and stickier than tears.

 - Fever